Felice-Copp56/PythonExperimentation/README.md

 # PythonExperimentation
 This is my repository about the programming language Python.
-I will put all my experimentation of code.
+I will put all my experimentations of code.
 I hope you can appreciate it!!